judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

-The command verifies that the resulting URL exists, obtains the slave's current version, enters the slave bootloader, performs the update, then waits for the slave to report its new version.
+The command verifies that the resulting URL exists, obtains the slave's current version, enters the slave bootloader, performs the update, then waits for the slave to report its new version after it boots up.

 Requires a slave.